-Mezcal is among the fastest-growing spirits in the nation according to the Distilled Spirits Council, and it’s no wonder why.
+Mezcal is continuing to grow in popularity, and it’s no wonder why.
 This nectar of the gods (more on that later) is exclusively distilled from indigenous agave and has a completely unique flavor profile, unlike anything else you’ll find in the world of spirits.
 It also has virtually no glycemic impact, making it a perfect neat or on-the-rocks tipple for those on the Paleo or Keto diets, as well as those of us who want to enjoy our spirits without the sugars, and subsequent hangovers, of mixed cocktails or wine.

 What Is Mezcal?
 More Importantly, What Isn’t It?

 Let’s get this straight out of the gates, mezcal is not Tequila.
 In fact, it’s the other way around — Tequila is a kind of mezcal.
 The mezcal that was being made in Tequila, Jalisco, was so popular that bar patrons just started requesting the spirit by its geographic name, much like we do now with Scotch, Cognac or Champagne.

 So what is mezcal?